 Disclosure: some of the below links are affiliate links.

-This one does not disappoint and the anyone else adore the name?
-Come on, I know I’m not the only one, and speaking of old-fashioned and Great Depression Era wisdom, recipes, and tutorials, my new book Hand Made: The Modern Guide to Made-from-Scratch Living is packed with them and so is all of the bonus items and 3 bonus teaching videos you get with it on how to make homemade doughnuts, sourdough starter and more, check it out here.
+Speaking of old-fashioned and Great Depression Era wisdom, recipes, and tutorials, my new book Hand Made: The Modern Guide to Made-from-Scratch Living is packed with them and so is all of the bonus items and 3 bonus teaching videos you get with it on how to make homemade doughnuts, sourdough starter and more, check it out here.

 Instant pot-I am officially in love with my Instant Pot, like right up there with my Mason jars and Pressure Canner!
 If you don’t have an Instant Pot you can make this on the stove but seriously, the Instant Pot is amazing.